2023 TNHC Agenda

-Tennessee's Best Presentations - REGIONAL IMPACT
+Tennessee's Best Presentations - REGIONAL IMPACT (room 104DE)

 This award is given to a person, organization, or project that has demonstrated a dedication to affordable housing and has created an enduring partnership with THDA through the usage of our programs.
 Hear about this year’s nominees’ successes directly from them.
 Winners will be announced at the awards program on the second day.

 Presenters: Derwin Jackson, Franklin Housing Authority; Jamie Berry, MDHA; Amy McDonald, TN Homeless Solutions

 3:15p.m. to 4:30p.m. - Breakout Sessions

 Cultivating Partnerships for Affordable Housing (room 105AB)